top of page

 When it comes to working with patients in hospitals or helping patients detect diabetes or prevent seizures the types of dogs that are used generally have some level of specialized training.
 While we are going to go through the 3 different types of support dogs, the good news is that your favorite furry friend can help you without any type of special training.

-How Can My Dog Help Fix Low Back Pain?
+How Dogs Can Help Heal Low Back Pain

 Your dog can help reduce lower back pain in a number of different ways.